NHSDigital/booking-and-referral-media/src/FHIRImplementationGuideTemplate/Home/Applications/BaRS-Applications/Applications/BaRS-APP6/Payloads-for-Referrals.page.md

 |                           | Severe Allergic Reaction| SARM|
 |                           | Trauma (unconscious)| TRUM|

+This is an [example](https://simplifier.net/NHSBookingandReferrals/81599e54-c713-4f3e-bca9-90225657f18d/~json) of the Nature of Call questionnaire.

 *Only the nationally agreed answers and associated codes in this table are valid to be sent.
 No locally defined responses can be sent.*

 ##### NHS Pathways NOC Types